Arendelle-ftl/Arendelle-ftl.github.io/_pages/teaching.md

 ## Standardized Test
 TOEFL iBT: 95=28R+22L+22S+23W
 ## Courses
-*Note: Due to my university's previous policy, which prohibited students from attending lectures on campuses other than the one associated with their major, I am unable to enroll in core physics courses until the autumn semester of 2023.* ***NNonetheless, according to my plan, I will have obtained grades for all the listed courses before my graduation.***
+*Note: Due to my university's previous policy, which prohibited students from attending lectures on campuses other than the one associated with their major, I am unable to enroll in core physics courses until the autumn semester of 2023.* ***Nevertheless, according to my plan, I will have obtained grades for all the listed courses before my graduation.***

 ### Basic Math Course